DominikKanjuh/tuw-sna/README.md

 The analysis employs hierarchical clustering using the Ward method.
 Visualization plays a critical role in this project, with the relationships between roles and clusters illustrated in both 2D and 3D PCA-reduced spaces.

+## Project Structure

+- `data/`: Contains the processed datasets
+- `scripts/`: Contains the Jupyter notebooks for analysis

 ## Prerequisites

 - Python >= 3.12